 Why Fix a Broken Tooth?

 Broken teeth present cosmetic and oral health concerns.
 Anyone with a broken tooth on their front teeth will avoid smiling and having face-to-face conversations due to embarrassment.
 It can cause self-confidence issues and really affect a person’s quality of life.
 Broken or cracked teeth are more susceptible to developing serious infections.

-A severely broken tooth may require longer treatment or a more costly procedure.
-Dr. Sowell will recommend the restorative dental procedure that will best restore your smile and help to support your oral health long term.
+A severely broken tooth may need multiple visits or a more extensive treatment plan.
+Dr. Sowell will recommend the restorative dental procedure that will best restore your smile, and help support your long-term oral health.